 |1.
 Introduction to graphics in Engineering.

 1.2.
 Graphic systems.
-Types and structure of graphics files.
+Types and structure of the graphic files.
 Information management.
 Hierarchies.
 Layers.

 2.3.
-Other alternatives for the transmission of movement.
+Other forms for the transmission of movement.

 2.5.
 Symbolic representation of mechanisms.

 2.7.
 Criteria for the selection and use of standard elements.